JiaMauJian/iot-test/README.md

    We also have code that looks at the state and decides when and how it needs to change.
    That is the "Machine" part.
    Every time through the loop we ‘run the machine’ and the machine takes care of updating the state.

+* What is an Interrupt?
+  - An interrupt is a signal that tells the processor to immediately stop what it is doing and handle some high priority processing.